 - Monitor performance and identify trends with interactive dashboards.
 Track key metrics, pinpoint recurring failures, and compare performance across locations or teams.

-Nissin Foods, a global leader in instant noodles and food products, used the GoAudits auditing app to streamline their food quality and safety inspections across their manufacturing facilities.
+Nissin Foods, a global leader in instant noodles and food products, used the GoAudits auditing app to streamline its food quality and safety inspections across its manufacturing facilities.
 It was able to enhance the efficiency of its inspection processes, improve operational workflows, and ensure compliance with food safety standards.

 👉 GoAudits helped Nissin Foods digitize their quality checks and GMP inspections, achieving a completion rate of 96%.
 This enabled their team to conduct inspections via mobile devices or computers, access information readily, and receive immediate inspection reports and notifications, saving a significant amount of time.
 Corrective actions could be logged directly during inspections, facilitating prompt follow-ups.